zakski/accrete-starform-stargen/docs/papers/references/references.md

 # List of Academic References

+## Computer Simulation of the Formation of Planetary Systems
+- Poincaré, H., 1911.
+Leçons sur les hypothèses cosmogoniques.
+Paris: A. Hermann et fils, 1911.
+- Kurth, R., 1959.
+Introduction to the mechanics of the solar system.
+London: Pergamon Press, 1959, 1.
+- McCrea, W.H., 1960, June.
+The origin of the solar system.
+In Proceedings of the Royal Society of London A: Mathematical, Physical and Engineering Sciences (Vol. 256, No. 1285, pp. 245-266).
+The Royal Society.
+- Hawkins, G.S., 1960.
+Asteroidal fragments.
+The Astronomical Journal, 65, p.318.
+- Dole, S.H., 1961.
+Limits for stable near-circular planetary or satellite orbits in the restricted three-body problem.
+ARS Journal, 31(2), pp.214-219.
+- Giuli, R.T., 1968.
+On the rotation of the Earth produced by gravitational accretion of particles.
+Icarus, 8(1-3), pp.301-323.
+- Spitzer, L., 1968.
+Nebulae and Interstellar Matter ed BM Middlehurst and LH Aller.

 ## Formation of Planetary Systems by Aggregation: A Computer Simulation
 - Poincaré, H., 1911.
 Leçons sur les hypothèses cosmogoniques.
 Paris: A. Hermann et fils, 1911.
 - Kurth, R., 1959.
 Introduction to the mechanics of the solar system.
 London: Pergamon Press, 1959, 1.
 - McCrea, W.H., 1960, June.
 The origin of the solar system.
 In Proceedings of the Royal Society of London A: Mathematical, Physical and Engineering Sciences (Vol. 256, No. 1285, pp. 245-266).
 The Royal Society.
+- Dole, S.H., 1961.
+Limits for stable near-circular planetary or satellite orbits in the restricted three-body problem.
+ARS Journal, 31(2), pp.214-219.
 - Dole, S.H., 1964.
 Habitable planets for man.
 - Gilvarry, J.J., 1964.
 Effects of loss of lunar mass by meteoritic impact.
 Icarus, 3(2), pp.121-129.
 - Giuli, R.T., 1968.
 On the rotation of the Earth produced by gravitational accretion of particles.
 Icarus, 8(1-3), pp.301-323.